Polkadex-Substrate/Polkadex/docs/run-a-validator.md

 Submit this extrinsic and you are now ready to start validating.

 ## Validate
 To verify that your node is live and synchronized, head to [Telemetry](https://telemetry.polkadot.io/#list/Polkadex%20Public%20Testnet) and find your node.
-Note that this will show all nodes on the Polkadex network, which is why it is important to select a unique name!
+Note that this will show all nodes on the Polkadex network, which is why it is important to select a unique name for your node.

 In this example, we used the name `Validator-Turtorial` and have successfully located it upon searching: